 Gaining work experience in law

 Securing work experience in law is a crucial step along the path to a career as a lawyer.
-Not only do you gain valuable experience, it’s a way to demonstrate your commitment to a career in the legal profession.
-It also shows that you have researched your plans to become a lawyer after university.
+Not only do you gain valuable experience, it’s a way to demonstrate your commitment to a career in the legal profession and shows that you have researched your plans to become a lawyer after university.

 There are many different forms of experience and plenty of opportunities to get work experience in law:

-These have become increasingly popular over the last ten years.
+Insight days have become increasingly popular over the last ten years.
 They take a similar format to law open days but with workshops and group exercises too.
 They are tailored to first-year law and sometimes non-law students.
 Apply for these opportunities online.

 Ad hoc work shadowing in local, high street firms

 Not all law firms have the capacity or resources to run structured vacation placements for groups of students.
-For smaller firms that don’t offer structured schemes, it’s still worth sending off a speculative letter and CV enquiring about work shadowing opportunities.
-Don’t be shy to network with contacts – do you have any links with local law firms through family, friends or your careers service?).
+For smaller firms that don’t offer structured schemes, it’s still worth sending off a speculative applications and a CV enquiring about work shadowing opportunities.
+Don’t be shy to network with contacts – do you have any links with local law firms through family, friends or your careers service?

 Voluntary legal work experience